Dizziness

 With medical marijuana use, dizziness doesn’t cause long-term side effects.
 It’s a symptom you should discuss with your medical cannabis doctor, however, as they’ll likely recommend changes to your treatment plan.

-Another reason to talk to your physician about your dizziness is that it can be a sign of a larger problem, including:
+Another reason to talk to your physician about your dizziness is that it can be a sign of a larger problem, particularly if it’s happening when you haven’t used cannabis.
+Some other potential causes of dizziness include:

 • Anemia